 We'll start by looking at the first time the word lev is used in the Torah.

-Gen. 6:5-6 – "5 YHWH saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
-6 Yahweh relented that He had made man on the earth, and it grieved Him in His heart."
+Gen. 6:5-6 – Then ADONAI saw that the wickedness of humankind was great on the earth, and that every inclination of the thoughts of their heart was only evil all the time.
+So ADONAI regretted that He made humankind on the earth, and His heart was deeply pained.

 Num.
-24:13 – "'If Balak would give me his house full of silver and gold, I can't go beyond the word of YHWH, to do either good or bad of my own mind.
-I will say what YHWH says'?"
+24:13 – ‘If Balak were to give me his house full of silver and gold, I could not go beyond the mouth of ADONAI, to do good or bad from my own heart?
+Whatever ADONAI may speak, I will speak!’

 1 Sam.
-9:20 – "As for your donkeys who were lost three days ago, don't set your mind on them; for they are found.
-For whom is all that is desirable in Israel?
-Is it not for you, and for all your father's house?"
+9:20 – "As for the donkeys that you lost three days ago, don’t set your heart on them, for they have been found.
+Now, for whom is all that is desirable in Israel?
+Is it not for you and for all your father’s household?”

 Neh.
-4:6 – "So we built the wall; and all the wall was joined together to half the height of it: for the people had a mind to work."
+3:38 (in Hebrew Bibles [CJB, JPS, TLV]; 4:6 in most English Bibles) – "So we rebuilt the wall, and the entire wall was joined together up to half its height, for the people had a heart to work."

 So the heart is the seat of the mind, it deals with thoughts and intentions.
 Just as it is used the very first time in Gen. 6, describing the "intent of the heart" of man.
 It is not the seat of emotions.
 We will discuss that in the next article, but for now, let's look at one more verse from Psalms.